chiramlittleton/exam_mentor/README.md

 - ✅ **Fine-Tuning Option** → Allow clients to train their own models.
 - ✅ **Adaptive Learning Model** → Dynamically adjust difficulty based on user performance.
 - ✅ **Support for More Question Formats** → Add image-based, video-based, and open-ended questions.

----

-This **README.md** provides an overview of the **Exam Mentor** system.
-Let me know if you want any refinements before we start coding! 🚀